oschrenk/notes/oracle.md

 ### `EXECUTE IMMEDIATE` implicitly commits before executing DDL statements ###

-When executing a `SQL` command in `PL/SQL` via `EXECUTE IMMEDIATE` and its an DDL commmand it implicitly makes a commit.
+When executing a `SQL` command in `PL/SQL` via `EXECUTE IMMEDIATE` and its an DDL command it implicitly makes a commit.

 ## Concepts ##